garysheng/truth-management/principles/empower-your-truth-manager.md

 ### Grant Executive Authority
 - **Challenge power**: Truth manager can request information from any department and challenge inconsistencies at any level
 - **Ruthless curation**: Authority to prune outdated files, consolidate redundancy, and reject low-value documentation requests
-- **Anti-fiefdom enforcement**: CEO actively breaks up information silos rather than just talking about transparency
+- **Anti-fiefdom enforcement**: Truth manager actively breaks up information silos rather than just talking about transparency

 ### Align Incentives
 - **Performance metrics**: Include "contribution to organizational truth" in reviews and bonuses